smori1983/vuepress-plugin-frontmatter-update-info/README.md

 You can register callbacks to handle frontmatter update info data.

-Mainly this is designed to save multi-generation data and use them for something.

-You need to prepare some method to save the data.
+Mainly this is designed to save multi-generation data and use them for something (You need to prepare some method to save the data).

 ```js
 const hook = require('vuepress-plugin-frontmatter-update-info/src/hook');